 Top tourist destinations and attractions in Armenia include the cities of Yerevan and Dilijan, the Cathedral of Echmiadzin, and the Tatev and Khor Virap monasteries.

 Situated on the shore of the Caspian Sea while also being home to part of the Lesser Caucasus Mountains, Azerbaijan is one of the most geographically diverse countries in the world.
 To illustrate this fact, it suffices to say that no fewer than 9 of the 13 different climate zones on the planet are found in this rather small nation.

 Azerbaijan is also by far the richest of the smaller Caucasus countries.
-This is thanks to its vast oil fields, most of which are around the wealthy capital city of Baku near the Caspian Sea.
+This is thanks to its vast oil fields, most of which are around Baku’s wealthy capital city near the Caspian Sea.
 In fact, oil has played a pivotal role in this country’s economy for over 2,000 years.
-Marco Polo, too, reported about how the locals harvested oil in pits and transported it several centuries ago.
+Marco Polo also reported how the locals harvested oil in pits and transported it several centuries ago.